Childhood Immunisations

 Keeping your children protected, on schedule and close to home.

 Immunisation is one of the most effective things you can do to protect your child's health.
 The National Immunisation Program provides a schedule of free vaccines that protect children against a range of serious diseases from birth through to adolescence.
-At Neal Street Medical Centre, our GPs and nursing team administer childhood vaccinations at both our Gisborne and Woodend clinics, making it easy to keep your child's immunisations up to date close to home.
+At Neal Street Medical Clinic, our GPs and nursing team administer childhood vaccinations at both our Gisborne and Woodend clinics, making it easy to keep your child's immunisations up to date close to home.

 What to Expect